Wild Turkey: Summer Survey

 Report Wild Turkey Sightings!

 We're asking everyone to report all wild turkey sightings throughout Florida, including rural and developed areas, from June 1 to Aug.
-31. FWC biologists are interested in sightings of hens with and without poults (young wild turkeys) and male birds (jakes and gobblers).
-Look carefully when counting poults because they can be difficult to see.
+31, 2021.
+FWC biologists are interested in sightings of hens with and without poults (young wild turkeys) and male birds (jakes and gobblers).

 Why the Survey is Important